aensley/liturgy-day/README.md

 # Liturgy.day

-A Simple REST API for Liturgical Queries
+A simple REST API for Liturgical queries